codedim/WAMP/README.md

 ```

-In addition web and sql servers have been installed as Windows services:
+In addition, web and sql servers have been installed as Windows services:
 **Apache24** and **MySQL**.

-To uninstall the server run:
+To uninstall the server, run:

 ```
 wamp.bat uninstall
 ```

 >Note: The **www** subdirectory will not be deleted.
-So save your work and
+So save your work (e.g.
-delete it manually.
+http and php files) and remove it manually.
+But your MySQL DBs will be deleted
+irretrievably.